CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     > **Important**: The AI-generated response is based on information publicly on the Web.
 While it may be useful to help you understand the steps required to set up a business, it is not guaranteed to be 100% accurate and does not replace the need for professional advice!

 ## Task 2: Use Copilot to create content for a business plan

+In this task, you will learn how to use **Copilot** to create content for a business plan, leveraging AI to generate key sections, such as executive summaries, market analysis, and financial projections.

 Now that you've done some initial research, let's have Copilot help you develop a business plan for your cleaning company.